onejeuu/sc-file/docs/source/formats.rst

 ``.mcsa`` Scene Assets (MCSA.bt_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+| Used for model scenes.
-| Geometry: Positions, UVs, Normals, Tangents, Vertex colors, Polygons.
+| Geometry: Positions, UVs, Normals, Tangents, Colors, Polygons.
 | Optional: Skeleton, Animations, Blend shapes.

 ``.mcsb`` Scene Bundle (MCSA.bt_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+| Used for model scenes.
-| Same structure as ``.mcsa``.
-| Contains a length-prefixed hash before the signature.
+| Same structure as ``.mcsa`` with a hash before the signature.

 ``.mcvd`` Vector Dynamic (MCSA.bt_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+| Used for trace models **or** standalone animation sets.
 | Same structure as ``.mcsa``.
+| Trace models provide geometry for collisions, physics and animated objects.
-| Used for collision models and standalone animation sets.
+| Each standalone animation set is specific to one model.

 ``.mcal`` Animation Library (MCAL.bt_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Reusable skeletal animation clips stored separately from models.
+| Used for skeletal animation clips.
-| Applied to models with matching skeletons.
+| Shared by multiple models with matching skeletons.

 ``.efkmodel`` Effekseer Model (EFKMODEL.bt_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Standard `Effekseer <EFFEKSEER_>`_ model resource used as particle geometry.
+| Used for particle geometry.
-| Geometry: Positions, Normals, Binormals, Tangents, UVs, Vertex colors, Polygons.
+| Geometry: Positions, Normals, Binormals, Tangents, UVs, Colors, Polygons.
+| Standard `Effekseer <EFFEKSEER_>`_ model resource.

 ----------------------------------------